-Several of our metrics weren't reported, nevertheless, these along with our local assessments show that we sill have a ways to go to improve student outcomes.
-In a time where student needs are so varied and plentiful, the commitment to diverse learning models are critical to overall success of our programs.
-We are focused on the work our certificated and classified staff give to our English Language Learners, Low Income and Foster Youth needed for academic success.
-We are sure these strategies will prove beneficial in all metrics related to our students' academic success to assist them in being college and career ready.
+Actions 4, 7, 8, 9, 10, 14, 15, and 17 provided students with supplemental support when needed in the classroom.
+For example, Instructional aides play a vital role and allow for small group instruction and at times 1 on 1 support in the classroom.
+At a time where student needs are so varied and plentiful, the commitment to diverse learning models is critical to the overall success of our programs.
+We are focused on the work our certificated and classified staff provide to our English Language Learners, Low Income and Foster Youth needed for academic success.
+We are sure these strategies will prove beneficial in all metrics related to our students' academic growth and in assisting them in being college and career ready.